pauldmccarthy/win-pytreat/getting_started/04_numpy.md

 Load the file `04_numpy/2d_array.txt`, and calculate and print the mean for each column.
-If your code doesn't work, you might want to __LOOK AT YOUR DATA__, as you will have learnt during the FSL course.
+If your code doesn't work, you might want to __LOOK AT YOUR DATA__, as you will have learnt if you have ever attended the FSL course.

 > Bonus: Find the hidden message (hint:
 > [chr](https://docs.python.org/3/library/functions.html#chr))

 <a class="anchor" id="concatenate-affine-transforms"></a>